TejSync/WeboosGamingWeb/README.md

-# WeboosGamingWeb - 🎮 Gaming Website
+# WeboosGaming - 🎮 Gaming Website

 A responsive and user-friendly gaming website built with **HTML**, **CSS**, and **JavaScript**.
 The site allows users to explore games categorized by platform (PC, Mobile, etc.) through an interactive gallery with dynamic filtering.